ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Thermal layers are a must in cold weather, as they’ll keep you warm without you having to wear too many bulky layers.
 Readers mentioned that they can conveniently double as PJ’s, too!

-Readers especially adore merino wool for travels to cold destinations, as it’s moisture-wicking and odor-resistant to keep things fresh, temperature-regulating, and breathable, all in one fabric!
+Readers especially like merino wool for cold destinations, as it’s moisture-wicking, odor-resistant to keep things fresh, temperature-regulating and breathable.
+Basically a do-it-all fabric.

-The ibex woolies merino wool thermal tops and thermal bottoms are reader favorites.
+The Icebreaker merino wool thermal tops and thermal bottoms are TFG favorites.
 They’re super lightweight while offering that necessary insulation.

-If you tend to run warm but don’t want to go without those important insulating layers, these thermals are a perfect option because their thermoregulating technology ensures you won’t overheat.
-They’re breathable, too!
+If you tend to run warm but don’t want to go without those important insulating layers, these thermals are a perfect option so you won’t overheat.

 Frequent flyers use thermals under their clothes so they can travel carry-on only even in winter.
 Find out their top recommendations!